Thanks for your interest in the Duford Insurance Group!

 - How long does it take to become profitable?
 Most agents who do well will see success within the first week or two, selling enough policies to cover their investment and profit.
 It is HIGHLY unlikely that it’ll take more than 1 to 2 months to become profitable, which is why for new agents we ask you to give this business at LEAST a month to determine if it’s right for you or not.

 - I can’t afford the weekly lead investment, are there other options?
 In short, no. You must buy leads.
 However, get creative.
 While not right for everyone, consider borrowing money from family.
 Do you have a credit line you can utilize?
+Have you considered contacting Fundwise to apply for a line of credit?
 Do you have collectables you can sell?
 We’ve seen very successful agents (including David Duford) choose to finance leads in this manner, and without making one of these tough choices, never would have made it long-term.

 What previous career paths work well with selling final expense, Medicare, and annuities?